isomerpages/sndgo-careers/_job-profiles/Systems Analyst/Job Profile: Systems Analyst.md

 * Relevant qualifications in Computing, Computer Science, Computer Engineering, Information Systems, or related fields
 * Passion for tech and interest in programming, and system designs
 * Proficiency in modern web application technology stack (e.g. Python, Java, JavaScript) and relational databases (Oracle, SQL)
-Proficiency in agile methodologies and practices, such as Scrum, Continuous Integration & Continuous Delivery (CI/CD)
+Proficiency in agile methodologies and practices, such as Scrum, Continuous Integration &amp; Continuous Delivery (CI/CD)
 * Knowledge of cloud services and technologies offered by major cloud providers (e.g. AWS, Microsoft Azure or Google Cloud)
 * Excellent analytical and problem-solving skills
 * Strong communication and interpersonal skills to collaborate with key stakeholders at all levels